davidarchanjo/spring-certified-developer-study-guide/README.md

 # SPRING CERTIFIED DEVELOPER STUDY GUIDE
 ![banner](./assets/banner.jpg)

+# INTRODUCTION
+This guide walks through providing technical and conceptual references on the Spring Framework, with a focus on the Spring Boot Framework, by serving as a supporting material for whoever it is preparing to take the [VMware Spring Professional 2021](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
+The content in this guide are by no means definitive and exhaustive so that they alone can enable someone to take the mentioned exam with peace of mind.
+It is worthy to mention that much of my knowledge comes from my professional working experience of 12+ years as a Java Developer using the Spring Framework such that this guide served for organizing the sources of technical documentations which I considered relevant to help me get certified.

 # EXAM OVERVIEW
 The [**Spring Certified Professional**](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) certification is a 50-multiple-choice exam, with a passing score of 76% correctness (i.e. 38 or more questions must be answered correctly).
-The exam covers the following topics:
+This Spring Professional certification exam is designed to test and validate your understanding of and familiarity with core aspects of Spring and Spring Boot as follows:
  - Container, Dependency, and IOC
  - Aspect-Oriented Programming (AOC)
  - Data Management: JDBC, Transactions